Read time 9 minutes

 Method 1: Disable Early Launch Anti-Malware

-Early Launch Anti-malware (ELAM) drivers are the first defense against the malicious boot-start drivers as they helps the Windows kernel decide whether they should be initialized.
+Early Launch Anti-malware (ELAM) drivers are the first defense against the malicious boot-start drivers as they help the Windows kernel decide whether they should be initialized.
 It might falsely classify any crucial boot-start file as malicious and hence can cause issues during the boot.
 To disable ELAM, follow the steps mentioned below:

-Method 2: Get Rid of Problematic Files
+Method 2: Get rid of problematic files

 It might be the case that a problematic file is causing the Automatic repair boot loop issue.
 Hence, deleting the problematic file might be the right thing to do.
 To delete the problematic file, follow the steps mentioned below:

-Note: It will show you the boot critical files.
+3. Note: It will show you the boot critical files.

 Method 3: Disable Automatic Startup Repair